magfest/tuber/README.md

 ### Using Docker

-The latest version of Tuber is published to Docker Hub as `magfest/tuber:latest-frontend` and `magfest/tuber:latest-backend`.
-[You can view them here.](https://hub.docker.com/r/magfest/tuber)
+The latest version of Tuber is published to GitHub Packages as `ghcr.io/magfest/tuber-frontend:latest` and `ghcr.io/magfest/tuber-backend:latest`.
+[You can view them here.](https://github.com/orgs/magfest/packages?repo_name=tuber)

 To deploy using docker first install docker on your platform, as described [here](https://docs.docker.com/get-docker/).